ColtonDx/Proxmox-P.A.C.T./README.md

   - **workflows/**: Contains Git workflow files for automating the build and deployment process.
 You can modify these for your Runners but no modifications should be required by default.
 I recommend running this with a Docker Runner and not a Host Runner.

 - **Scripts/**
-  - **build.sh**: Central orchestration script supporting multiple modes:
+  - **build.sh**: Central orchestration script supporting interactive and CLI modes:
     - `--interactive`: Interactive mode with user prompts for all settings
     - `--packer`: Enable Packer customization phase
-    - `--ansible`: Enable Ansible playbook execution (alternative to SSH)
+    - `--ansible`: Use Ansible instead of SSH/proxmox.sh for template creation (optional alternative)
     - `--rebuild`: Delete existing VMs before rebuilding (prevents accidental deletion without this flag)
-    - `--ssh-key PATH`: Use SSH key instead of password authentication
-    - `--config PATH`: Load variables from custom config file (default: Options.ini)
-    - `--env`: Load variables from environment variables instead of config file
   - **proxmox.sh**: Executed on Proxmox host to create base templates.
 Accepts CLI parameters:
     - `--vmid=NUM`: Starting VMID (default: 800)
     - `--storage=NAME`: Storage pool name (default: local-lvm)